ismms-himc/cellranger-aws-pipeline-docs/README.md

 `$ aws cloudformation update-stack --template-body file://cf_cellranger.json --stack-name cellranger-job --capabilities CAPABILITY_NAMED_IAM --profile himc`

 # 4. Make and Run Docker Image that will be used as the Batch Job Definition
 Use the following docker commands to build and run the container.
-Here, `<URI>` refers to your _Account ID_.
+Here, `<URI>` refers to your _Account ID_ (402084680610).

 *** Make sure you have the file `cellranger-2.1.0.tar.gz` in the directory (the file is ~700MB so it is not included in the repo).

-`$ docker build -t <URI>.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline .`
+`$ docker build -t 402084680610.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline .`

-`$ docker run -it --rm -p 8087:80 <URI>.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline`
+`$ docker run -it --rm -p 8087:80 402084680610.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline`

-See the next section for the commands to run within the container.
+... just points you the python repl (need to improve documentation of this) - just a sanity check that the docker container runs.

-# 5. Create repository
+# 5. Create repository (Optional)

- Run `python 1_make_ecr_dockerized_cellranger.py`.
+ Run `python 1_make_ecr_dockerized_cellranger.py` (this should fail since it already exists).

- ** This fails for me since I already create it.

 # 6. Push Image to AWS ECS